gvwilson/sensibleadventures/nardica/nardica.md

 She's military for sure."

 Uncle Jack horked and spat into the garbage pail by his feet.
-"Don't mean she ain't a pirate.
+"Don't mean she ain't a pirate too.
 Naggie!
-Where's my affin' tea?"
+Where's my shadding tea?"

-Iffy stepped out of the doorway to let her aunt squeeze past her and hand a thermos to her husband.
+Iffy stepped out of the doorway so that her foster mother could squeeze past her and hand a thermos to her husband.
 She put her arm around Iffy,
 but the frightened expression on her face cancelled out whatever reassurance she meant to give.
 Jelly fishers didn't have much worth stealing besides their ships, but those ships were worth a lot---enough for their captains to make a habit of sailing close by each other whenever strangers were near.
-And while Iffy hadn't paid much attention to the politics of it all, she knew that the tension between the Zillions and the loose coalition of governors and factory cores that ruled Antarctica had been getting worse.
+And while Iffy didn't pay any more attention to politics than her homework required, she knew that the tension between the Zillions and the loose coalition of governors and factory cores that ruled Antarctica on Australia's behalf had been getting worse.

 "Fifth."
-Wales fished a plastic chip out of his pocket and handed it to her.
+Wales fished a plastic chip out of his pocket and handed it to Iffy.
 "In my cabin,
 the toolbox with the purple square on the end.
 Can you get it for me, please?
-Tap this near the handle before you open the door."
+Tap this near the handle before you open the cabin door."

 The cold spray thrown up by their speed stung her face as she ran toward the stern.
-She paused for a breath outside Wales' cabin then tapped the plastic shard on the door handle.
+She paused for a breath outside Wales' cabin then tapped the plastic shard on the door handle and waited for a click or a tone or *something*.
-She waited for a click or a tone or *something*, but nothing came.
+When nothing came,
-Swallowing hard,
+she swallowed hard and,
 half-expecting disaster,
-she yanked the door open.
+yanked the door open.

 The three toolboxes lay side by side beneath Wales' cot.
 She pulled out the one marked by a purple square,